Designing for Sustainability: Create More People- and Planet-Friendly Digital Products

 According to Greenpeace, if it were a country, the internet would be the sixth largest user of electricity behind China, the U.S., Japan, India, and Russia.
 And very little of that electricity comes from renewable sources.
 However, this is something we can fix.

 By applying sustainable web design practices to the process of building digital products and services, we can significantly reduce the impact our websites, mobile apps, and digital media have on the planet while also making them more efficient, user-friendly, and engaging in the process.

-Like our sustainable web design blog, the book outlines a framework with four categories:
+Like our sustainable web design site, the book outlines a sustainability framework with four categories:

-Throughout its eight chapters Designing for Sustainability offers techniques for creating more user-friendly and efficient digital solutions that are powered by renewable energy.
-Each section outlines a set of practices to try on your own projects and ends with a specific list of action items you can take to bring sustainable design to your own work.
+Throughout its eight chapters, Designing for Sustainability offers techniques for creating more user-friendly and efficient digital solutions that are powered by renewable energy.
+Each chapter outlines a set of practices to try on your own projects and ends with a specific list of action items you can take to bring sustainable design to your own work.

-Designing for Sustainability: A Guide to Building Greener Digital Products and Services is released in August 2016 and can be purchased from most major booksellers.
+Designing for Sustainability: A Guide to Building Greener Digital Products and Services is available through most major booksellers.

 Don’t want to commit to a book but still interested in making your website faster and more sustainable?
 Check out the new version of Ecograder below.